claudiu-sava/WBulk/README.md

 ## How to start WBulk

 In order for WBulk to run you need to have Chrome v99 installed.
-Check the chrome version by clicking [here](chrome://settings/help).
+Check the chrome version by accessing this link inside Chrome browser: `chrome://settings/help`.

 If the verison differs, please [download the chromedriver](https://chromedriver.chromium.org/downloads) for your Chrome version and put it in the root of WBulk folder (overwriting the old chromedriver.exe file).